-Damon Knight. Often misattributed to Charles Fort.

 "I like the way you say my name Kenneth.
 Always have.
 You sound like a little boy asking his teacher for permission.
 So what are you asking now?"

-"That's good," she said again.
 She grabbed his hands and placed them on her ass.
-It was smooth and taut against his palms.
+It was smooth and taut.
 Kenneth was suddenly having trouble concentrating again.

 He slid his tongue up and then down, over the whole length of it.
 When she didn’t seem to respond to that he concentrated just on the top, flickering again, and that drew another moan, so he did it again.
 Opening his mouth wider he sucked against her, drawing her between his lips and teeth and then flicking his tongue against her again and again.
 The muscles on her thighs rippled; she must be incredibly strong, he thought.
 She could probably crush me down here if she wanted to.
 The thought made him go faster.